HemaxiN/3D_U-Vec/README.md

-# 3D U-Vec: Prediction of Nucleus-Golgi Vectors in 3D Microscopy Images
+# 3D U-Vec: A Deep Learning Based Approach for the Prediction of Nucleus-Golgi Vectors in 3D Microscopy Images